 Mechanics Lien vs. Construction Lien

-Payment for work completed or materials supplied in the construction industry must be made on time.
+Payment for work completed or materials supplied in the construction industry should be made on time.
 Contractors, subcontractors, laborers, and suppliers often have to deal with delayed or withheld payments.
-They rely on legal remedies such as a mechanics lien and a construction lien to protect their interests.
+They rely on legal remedies such as a mechanics lien or a construction lien to protect their interests.

 Sometimes, Construction Lien and Mechanics Lien are grouped under a single heading.
-Slight differences, however, impact the filing, enforcement, and general maintenance of lien rights.
-It is important to understand the difference between a mechanics lien and a construction lien and the rules that apply to them.
+Slight differences, however, can impact the filing, enforcement, and maintenance of lien rights.
+It's important to understand the difference between a mechanics lien and a construction lien, and the rules applying to each.
 Some construction laws were originally designed to limit certain types of liens on building projects.

-A lien gives an enforceable claim on a property, so that unpaid parties have their work and materials payments secured.
-By creating a lien, a contractor or supplier can keep the property from being sold, refinanced, or transferred until the debt is resolved, thereby forcing the payment to be addressed by owners and property developers.
+A lien gives an enforceable claim on a property so that unpaid parties can secure payment for their work and materials.
+By creating a lien, a contractor or supplier can keep the property from being sold, refinanced, or transferred until the debt is resolved, thereby compelling owners and property developers to address the payment.

-It is essential to know the lien law by state and the procedures for filing liens; such knowledge can secure your payment or completely forfeit your rights.
+It is essential to know the lien law by state and the procedures for filing liens; such knowledge can secure your payment or result in a complete forfeiture of your rights.
 In states such as California and Florida, the term “mechanics lien” is used, while in New Jersey and Michigan, “construction lien” is the official term.
 Knowing which applies in your state ensures you follow the correct procedure.

 Both liens create a legal claim against property, preventing its sale, refinance, or transfer until debts are resolved.
-This forces property owners and developers to settle outstanding payments.
+This compels property owners and developers to settle outstanding payments.

 What Is a Mechanics Lien?

-A mechanics lien is a law-imposed restraint created on real property by a contractor, subcontractor, laborer, or supplier for work done or materials supplied and not paid for by the owner.
-The lien acts as secondary security for the unpaid parties by creating a security interest on the property itself.
+A mechanics lien is a statutory encumbrance placed on real property by a contractor, subcontractor, laborer, or supplier for work done or materials supplied and not paid for by the owner.
+The lien acts as security for the unpaid parties by creating a security interest on the property itself.
 In some states, a mechanics lien may be known simply as a construction lien, yet it is always best to know the exact term and requirements in your jurisdiction.

 What Is a Construction Lien?